cwcon/push/learn/computer-preparation.md

 Finally, follow the [GitHub instructions](https://help.github.com/articles/set-up-git) for setting up Git and your [SSH keys](https://help.github.com/articles/generating-ssh-keys).
 And no matter what
 GitHub advertises, don’t be tempted by a Git GUI client.
 Learn the command line, *Push*-style.

+**Next Steps**: With your computer prepared and Git aware of your email address and name, you can now [get your own copy of the *Push* repository](/learn/fork-and-clone.html).

 ### Mac

 First, you’ll need to install XCode.
 Lion and Mountain Lion users can grab a copy from the Mac App